pacharanero/checktick/docs/authentication-and-permissions.md

 - SurveyMembership: links a user to a specific survey with a role.
   - Roles: CREATOR, EDITOR, VIEWER

+### Account Types

+There are two types of users in the system:

+- **Individual users**: Users who create surveys without an organization.
+Individual users can only create and manage their own surveys and **cannot share surveys or invite collaborators**.
+- **Organization users**: Users who belong to an organization.
+Organization users can collaborate on surveys within their organization, with permissions managed by organization admins.

 ### Organization Roles

 Organization-level role semantics:

 - **Owner**: The user who created the survey.
 Owners can view/edit their own surveys.
 - **Org ADMIN**: Can view/edit all surveys that belong to their organization.
+Can manage organization members and survey collaborators.
 - **Org CREATOR or VIEWER**: No additional rights beyond their personal ownership.
 They cannot access other members' surveys.
 - **Participant** (no membership): Can only submit responses via public links; cannot access builder or API survey objects.

 ### Survey Collaboration Roles

+**Note**: Survey collaboration is only available for organization surveys.
+Individual users cannot share their surveys.

-Individual surveys can have collaborators with specific roles through SurveyMembership:
+Individual surveys within organizations can have collaborators with specific roles through SurveyMembership:

 | Role | Content Editing | User Management | Survey Creation |
 |------|----------------|-----------------|-----------------|